Food and Nutrition Service

 A: Check out www.choosemyplate.gov/coronavirus for tips on food planning, including what to buy, how much to buy, and preparation tips.

-Q: What is the Food and Nutrition Service (FNS) doing to ensure children have food to eat while schools are closed?
+Q: What is FNS doing to ensure children have food to eat while schools are closed?

 A: States switch to their Summer Food Service Program (SFSP) or Seamless Summer Option (SSO) to serve meals to children when schools are closed.
 Through these summer meal programs, USDA allows sites to serve up to two free meals a day to children 18 and under.